Research

 Finding Seismicity Within the Noise of Fiber Optic DAS

-Earthquake (EQ) signal detection and phase picking are challenging problems in seismology, where detection refers to identifying the EQ signals within a dataset that consists of noise and non-EQ signals and phase picking refers to the identification of distinct seismic phases, such as P-wave and S-wave, within an EQ signal.
-Deep Learning (DL) can be used for detection/picking because of learning based on high-level representations of the available data streams.
-In large datasets such as DAS, current computing restrictions require high-level representations of the data to extract usable information on seismicity, where specific regions of the seismic signals will be given more focus than others.
-This can be accomplished with replicating the way in which humans interpret their visual field of view.
-Specifically, attention mechanisms can be used in DL to replicate the efficient manner in which humans can identify changes in space and time.
+Earthquake (EQ) signal detection and phase picking are challenging problems in seismology.
+Detection refers to identifying EQ signals within a dataset that contains noise and non-EQ signals, and phase picking refers to identifying distinct seismic phases, such as P- and S-waves, within an EQ signal.
+Deep Learning (DL) can be used for detection/picking because it learns from high-level representations of available data streams.
+In large datasets such as DAS, current computational constraints require high-level representations of the data to extract usable information on seismicity, with specific regions of the seismic signals receiving greater focus.
+This can be accomplished by replicating how humans interpret their visual field.
+Specifically, attention mechanisms can be used in DL to replicate the efficient way humans identify changes in space and time.

 Linking Geophysical Microcrack Observations with Rock Damage Evolution

-The goal of the proposed project is to identify and link critical microcrack parameters to macroscale physical property behavior to provide a method for which to interpret and predict the evolution of rock/concrete behavior under various loading conditions (i.e., stress and stress path).
+The goal of the proposed project is to identify and link critical microcrack parameters to macroscale physical property behavior, providing a method for interpreting and predicting the evolution of rock/concrete behavior under various loading conditions (i.e., stress and stress path).
 Laboratory investigations to separate the macro-scale contributions of microcrack parameters will be used to analyze the dependency of damage on stress and stress path.
-The deconvolution of microcrack parameter controlling mechanisms to macro-scale behavior will help put site-specific observations of geologic/civil structure damage into perspective, thereby providing a context for rock/concrete behavior prediction due to microcracking.
+The deconvolution of microcrack parameter-controlling mechanisms into macro-scale behavior will help put site-specific observations of geologic/civil structure damage into perspective, thereby providing a context for predicting rock/concrete behavior due to microcracking.

 Non-local Triggering in Rock Fracture